 This project gave independent advice to tenants on how to save money on fuel bills.
 As well as energy saving tips, advice on low tarriffs and how to switch suppliers was offered.
 The project has been developed by Ardrossan based Cunninghame Housing Association.
 Its other partners include the Irvine based housing association ANCHO and North Ayrshire Council.

-All these projects received support from the Scottish Government’s Wider Role fund which ran until March 2012.
+All the above projects received support from the Scottish Government’s Wider Role fund which ran until March 2012.
 The fund assisted housing associations to extend the impact of their work in their communities.

 North Ayrshire Council and five housing associations including Ayrshire Housing have teamed up with the 1st Alliance Credit Union to help tenants prepare for changes brought in by Welfare Reform and the introduction of Universal Credit.